 Yeah.

-But so my parents aren't the biggest politics fans, you know what I mean?
+But so, my parents aren't the biggest politics fans, you know what I mean?

 They're not as big as I am in it.

-Oh absolutely not I have not had many friends that agree with me on Donald Trump um like I get called names about it.
+I have not had many friends that agree with me on Donald Trump.

 But it goes back into why I support him.

-I support him based on his education policies, his foreign policies, um his his immigration policies I think he's gonna make good trades with China.
+I support him based on his education policies, his foreign policies, his immigration policies.

 Okay.

-I'm going to the eleventh.
+I'm going into the 11th.

 Okay.

-And uh do you know what you want to how do you do in school?
+And do you know what you want to?

 I bet you do really well.

-Yes I do well in school.
+Yes, I do well in school.

 Yeah.

-Hey Brett you were there how uh how long have you been friends with Quay?
+How long have you been friends with Quay?

-Well we we met at the rally.
+Well, we met at the rally.

-Oh so you just met there and you watched this whole thing go down what did you think of that?
+Oh, so you just met there and you watched this whole thing go down.

 I thought it was hilarious.

-And Quay handled it very maturely.
+And Quay hailed it very maturely.

-Yeah it was pretty impressive.
+Yeah, it was pretty impressive.

-I mean when you get to see it, I mean this guy's ranting and raving and in your face and trying to get you to react and bubble and fizz and and you just kept coming back with answers.
+I mean, when you get to see it, I mean, this guy's ranting and raving in your face and trying to get you to react and bubble and fizz.

-It was I it was very good.
+It was very good.

 Quay, do you have any interest in going into politics?

-Absolutely that's really What do you want to do you want to be president one day or what do you want to do?
+Do you want to be president one day or what do you want to do?

 I'm a big Christian.

-That Jesus has something set out for each and every one of us.
+I believe that Jesus has something set out for each and every one of us.

-Um I believe that I should be a politician one day.
+I believe that I should be a politician one day.

-I I want to be a president, I want to be a senator.
+I want to be a senator.

 I want to be anything that I can do to help Americans get conservative values.